OpenLI-NZ/openli/doc/ProvisionerDoc.md

 * user                  -- the AAA username for the target
 * alushimid             -- the intercept ID from the ALU intercept packets (only for re-encoding ALU intercepts as ETSI)
+* staticips             -- a list of IP ranges that are known to have been assigned to the target.
 * mediator              -- the ID of the mediator which will forward the intercept
 * agencyid              -- the internal identifier of the agency that requested